pachoh/pdsnd_github/README.md

 ### Description
-The project provides an interactive analysis of the US bikeshare market for the cities of Chicago, New York City and Washington
+The project provides an interactive analysis of the US bikeshare market for the cities of Chicago, New York City and Washington.

 ### Files used
 bikeshare.py